Ragged Mountain Resort

 Ragged Mountain is a ski resort located on the northern side of Ragged Mountain in Danbury, New Hampshire, in the United States, with a vertical drop of 1250 ft and spread across 250 acre.
-Offering three terrain parks and many glades, the resort is home to the only six-person chairlift in New Hampshire.
+Offering three terrain parks and many glades, the resort is home to the first six-person chairlift in New Hampshire.

 History

 Ragged Mountain Ski Area opened in 1965, sporting seven runs, a T-bar, and a Hall double.
 Amidst little snowfall and the failure to install snowmaking equipment, the resort went bankrupt in 1974.
 That year, the state bought the area and immediately sold it to a group of people involved in the ski industry.
 The area closed during the 1983-84 season.

 Real estate developers Al and Walter Endriunas bought the area in a few years later, installed snowmaking and added a new beginner slope, along with another T-bar.
 Ragged opened once more for the 1988-89 season.
 They installed two more double lifts in the early 1990s and another trail complex, called Spear Mountain.

 In 2002, the area purchased the Summit Six-Pack detachable chairlift, an investment that caused the area to go bankrupt once more.
 The owners sold Ragged Mountain to RMR-Pacific, LLC, an affiliate of Utah resort developer Pacific Group in 2007.
-The new owners have invested over $3 million in renovations including lodge renovations, upgrades to the snowmaking capacity, and several new dining options, including a brick oven pizzeria and tavern located in the west lodge.
+The new owners invested over $3 million in renovations including lodge renovations, upgrades to the snowmaking capacity, and several new dining options, including a brick oven pizzeria and tavern located in the west lodge.

-Ragged Mountain replaced the Spear Mountain triple with a Doppelmayr high speed detachable quad in the summer of 2014.
+Ragged Mountain replaced the Spear Mountain triple with a Doppelmayr high-speed detachable quad in the summer of 2014.
 In addition, significant upgrades were made to the Elmwood lodge, which included more seating and two new restaurants.
-Costs for both these projects amount to over $5 million.
+Costs for both these projects amounted to over $5 million.

-In early 2019, Ragged Mountain Resort created a company-wide Sustainability Program to help foster business practices which are environmentally sustainable.
-As a part of this initiative, the resort has added a new digital and interactive trail map to their mobile application, launched a resort-wide recycling program, replaced older, less efficient snowmaking equipment with new lower energy alternatives and converted all lighting at the resort to LED Lights.
+In early 2019, Ragged Mountain Resort created a company-wide sustainability program to help foster business practices which were environmentally sustainable.
+As a part of this initiative, the resort added a new digital and interactive trail map to their mobile application, launched a resort-wide recycling program, replaced older, less efficient snowmaking equipment with new lower energy alternatives and converted all lighting at the resort to LED.

-Expansion

-Ragged Mountain has plans to develop into a four season destination.
-Over the past several years, tree cutting has been witnessed on Pinnacle Peak, adjacent to the main Ragged peak.
-Ragged officials say they plan to add at least 10 new trails and 60 acres of new skiing terrain but as of 2022 the work has not begun.

-In addition to Pinnacle Peak, Ragged has moved forward with plans to renovate the 18 hole golf course, a process that could take up to two years.
-The course will be diminished to nine holes, in order to accommodate the tubing park, future lodging and ski trails.
+As of March 2025, the facility was for sale.